Diet for histamine intolerance

 Histamine is one of many biogenic amines.
 It is found in many foods and histamine itself performs important functions as an important messenger substance in the body.

 Some people may be hypersensitive to histamine.
 This is commonly referred to as histamine intolerance.
 I prefer to use the term histamine depletion disorder, as this is usually the cause of so-called histamine intolerance.
-It is defined by exceeding the individual histamine tolerance limit.
-This is usually caused by a deficiency of the histamine-degrading enzyme diaminooxidase (DAO).

 Symptoms of histamine intolerance